caoccao/where-to-do-pull-ups/china/shanghai/README.md

 ## Jing'an Park

-[Jing'an Park (靜安公園)](https://maps.app.goo.gl/7w5eD8Wq5Qr8wV5X8) is a park located at the Western section of Nanjing Road, just opposite the Jing'an Temple in Shanghai, China.
+[Jing'an Park (靜安公園)](https://maps.app.goo.gl/7w5eD8Wq5Qr8wV5X8) is a park located at the Western section of Nanjing Road, just opposite the Jing'an Temple in Shanghai.
 There is a sport yard in the south side with a few bars.

 ![Jing'an Park 01](jing'an-park-01.jpg)